Procedure – Electronic Resources and Internet Safety

 - Hacking, cracking, vandalizing, the introduction of malware, including viruses, worms, Trojan horses, time bombs, and changes to hardware, software, and monitoring tools;

-- Unauthorized access to other district computers, networks, and information systems;
+- Attempting to gain or achieving unauthorized access to other district computers, networks, and information systems;

-- Action constituting harassment, intimidation or bullying, including cyberbullying, hate mail, defamation, discriminatory jokes, and remarks.
+- Action constituting or contributing to harassment, intimidation, or bullying, including cyberbullying, hate mail, defamation, discriminatory jokes, and remarks.
 This may also include the manufacture, distribution, or possession of inappropriate digital images;

 - Information posted, sent, or stored online that could endanger others (e.g., bomb construction, drug manufacturing);